World Diabetes Day To Be Marked On Nov 14 - UrduPoint

 Depending on the type and severity, diabetes is controlled by dietary measures, weight loss, oral medication or injected or inhaled insulin.
 There is a wide range of short and long-term complications of diabetes including foot and eye problems and vascular diseases.
 It is estimated that one in three residents of the United States will develop diabetes at some point in their life.

 On December 20, 2006, the United Nations (UN) passed a resolution to designate November 14 as World Diabetes Day.
-The occasion aimed to raise awareness of diabetes, its prevention and complications and the care that people with the condition need.
+The occasion aimed to raise awareness of diabetes, its prevention and complications, and the care that people with the condition need.
 Governments, non-governmental organizations and private businesses are encouraged to increase awareness of the disease, particularly among the general population and the media.
-World Diabetes Day was first commemorated on November 14, 2007, and is observed annually.
+World Diabetes Day was first commemorated on November 14, 2007 and is now observed annually.